-The NewFolderName contains a null-terminated new folder name string for the copied folder.
+The NewFolderName contains a null-terminated new folder name string for the copied folder

 The ReturnValue field indicates the result of the operation.
-The server MUST return 0x00000000 to indicate success.
-For more details about common error codes, see [MS-OXCDATA].
+The server MUST return "0x00000000" to indicate success.
+For more details about common error codes, see [MSOXCDATA] section 2.4.